Home > Blog > 10 questions to ask your Ontario movers before hiring them

 3. Can you give me an estimate for the moving process?

-You need to be prepared financially-wise.
-An estimated cost per vehicle for short-distance moves is around $1,300 or less, but for long-distance moves, the number jumps between $1,300 and $2,600.
-Our long distance movers Ontario offer a professional, carefully planned out long-distance moving process, that leaves nothing unaccounted for.
+You need to be prepared financially.
+An estimated cost per vehicle for short-distance moves is around $1,500 or less, but for long-distance moves, the number jumps between $1,300 and $2,600.
+Our long distance movers Ontario residents trust the most offer a professional, carefully planned out long-distance moving process that leaves nothing unaccounted for.

 4. What coverage options do you offer?

-Moving coverage is a type of insurance that can cover the costs of broken or damaged possessions during the move.
-This is a very important question to ask your Ontario movers before hiring them.
+Moving coverage is a type of insurancethat can cover the costs of broken or damaged possessions during the move.
+Before hiring your Ontario movers, it is very important to ask them this question, especially for long distance moving.
 There are three types of insurance coverage in Canada.

 1. Released liability

-Released liability is insurance that is paid by how much your belongings weigh.
-This option is free but isn’t the safest if you’ve got quite a bit of valuable possessions.
+Released liability insurance is insurance that is paid based on the weight of your belongings.
+This option is free, but it isn’t the safest if you have a lot of valuable possessions.
 It is $0.60 per pound for items.
-If it’s a shorter move, the number can drop down to $0,30.
+If it’s a shorter move, the number can drop to $0.30.

 2. Full-value protection